winitzki/scall/tutorial/programming_dhall.md

 #### Guaranteed termination and Turing-incompleteness

-In System Fω, all well-typed expressions are guaranteed to evaluate to a unique final result.
+In System F$\omega$, all well-typed expressions are guaranteed to evaluate to a unique final result.
 Thanks to this property, the Dhall interpreter is able to guarantee that any well-typed Dhall program will be evaluated in finite time to a unique **normal form** expression (that is, to an expression that cannot be simplified any further).

 Evaluation of a well-typed Dhall program will never create infinite loops or throw exceptions due to missing or invalid values or wrong types at run time, as it happens in other programming languages.